jrr6/NookFileBrowser/README.md

 * To download a file, double-click on it; or, right-click on a file or directory and select "Download."
 Downloads are saved to your Downloads folder.
 * To upload a document or directory from your computer's disk to the currently selected directory in the Nook's file system, drag and drop the local file onto the file list.
 * To delete a file or directory, right-click on it and select "Delete."
 You'll be prompted to confirm deletion; deletion cannot be undone.
+* To show or hide hidden files and directories, toggle the "Show All" checkbox in the top right.